anchpop/wise_mans_haskell/book.md

 This is a function that takes a value and returns `3`, no matter what you put in.
 Since Haskell is lazy, it won't try to evaluate `x` until you need it, which this function never will since it throws it away and just returns `3`.

-So I can write this, and it'll work just fine:
+So we could write this, and it'll work just fine:

 ```haskell
 Prelude> weird . sum $ [1..]